 In 1982, four Dallas women pledged to fight hunger in North Texas.
 These visionary leaders – Jo Curtis, Kathryn Hall, Lorraine Griffin Kircher, and Liz Minyard – began collecting and distributing donations of surplus food and grocery products through a network of charitable organizations across North Texas, establishing the North Texas Food Bank (NTFB).

-This network included 13 counties: Dallas, Denton, Collin, Fannin, Rockwall, Hunt, Grayson, Kaufman, Ellis, Navarro, Lamar, Delta, and Hopkins.
-In the first year, 400,000 pounds of food were distributed.
+This network covered 13 counties that comprise the current NTFB service area: Dallas, Denton, Collin, Fannin, Rockwall, Hunt, Grayson, Kaufman, Ellis, Navarro, Lamar, Delta, and Hopkins

-Today, NTFB continues the fight against hunger as a certified member of the Feeding America Food Bank Network.
+The North Texas Food Bank is a certified member of and the eight largest organization in the Feeding America Food Bank Network.
 Feeding America, the nation’s largest domestic hunger-relief organization, solicits food and grocery products from national suppliers, distributes them through more than 200 food banks and provides food banks with operational support.
 It also educates the public and government officials about the ongoing problem of hunger.